lbulla/nih-plug/README.md

 [![Tests](https://github.com/robbert-vdh/nih-plug/actions/workflows/test.yml/badge.svg?branch=master)](https://github.com/robbert-vdh/nih-plug/actions/workflows/test.yml?query=branch%3Amaster)
 [![Docs](https://github.com/robbert-vdh/nih-plug/actions/workflows/docs.yml/badge.svg?branch=master)](https://nih-plug.robbertvanderhelm.nl/)

+---

+## Audio Unit (v2)

+> **Work in Progress - Unstable**

+This fork implements the audio unit plugin format (v2) for Macs.
+Since this project is still young, a lot of things are not working properly yet, and are subject to a lot of changes.

+### Milestones

+- AU plugins can be built and loaded into a DAW

+### Roadmap

+- Editor
+- Audio
+- Parameters
+- State
+- Transport
+- MIDI
+- Pass validation (auval)
+- macOS version restrictions (some features are only available in newer versions)
+- Tests
+- Documentation
+- AUv3
+- ...

+### Building

+A Mac or VM is obviously required for building though cross compilation should be possible on Linux with [osxcross](https://github.com/tpoechtrager/osxcross).

+Exporting an AU plugin is quite similar to exporting CLAP or VST3.
+The main difference is that additional information must be added to [bundler.toml](bundler.toml) for each plugin which is used for the `Info.plist` of the `.component` bundle.
+See any of the bundled plugins for an example.

+---

 NIH-plug is an API-agnostic audio plugin framework written in Rust, as well as a small collection of plugins.
 The idea is to have a stateful yet simple plugin API that gets rid of as much unnecessary ceremony wherever possible, while also